ISCDtoolbox/Commons/README.md

 to install the Commons library on your computer.

 ### Installation paths
-By typing "make install" in a prompt command, the Commons library will be installed by default  in a lib/iscd/ subdirectory of your home directory.
+By typing "make install" in a command prompt, the Commons library will be installed by default  in a lib/iscd/ subdirectory of your home directory.
 You can type
 ```
 echo ${HOME}
 ```
-in a prompt command to get the full absolute path of your home directory.
+in a command prompt to get the full absolute path of your home directory.
 Similarly, the public header files related to the Commons library will be installed by default in a include/iscd/Commons/ subdirectory of your home directory.

 If one wants to change the installation paths for the Commons library and associated public header files, one has to modify the CMakeLists.txt file located in the Commons/ directory, and correct the lines
 ```